VLPLAY-Games/LufiraOS/documentation/05_build_system.md

 - Compile the UEFI bootloader using the GNU-EFI framework.
 - Compile the kernel using GCC with custom flags.
 - Link the kernel using a custom linker script.
+- Build the host-side `mkfs_lufirafs` tool and use it to format/populate the LufiraFS region of the disk image.
-- Create a bootable disk image with a FAT filesystem.
+- Create a bootable disk image with a small FAT12 ESP (for UEFI firmware) followed by a LufiraFS region.
 - Launch the system in QEMU for testing and debugging.

 **Key Features:**